 In this quintessential example, throwing has been established for the Prophet (PBUH) but it has immediately been negated from him.
 This example shows that the reduction in rank is not consistently that of reducing knowledge to ignorance; rather, the reduction here is in the existence of a thing to its non-existence.
 This type of reduction also has its purposes, and Arabic literature is replete with different types of reductions for various purposes.

 When the speaker opts to deliver a sentence for the purpose of conveying information, the level of stress and emphasis employed therein must be sensitive to the audience and adept to the listeners in order for the speech to be considered exigent.

-the type of predication issued with no strong affirmation nor any significant denial of the matter
+predication issued with no strong affirmation nor any significant denial of

-the type of predication issued with doubt of the matter and possibly some inclination towards its contrary
+predication issued with doubt of the matter and possibly some inclination

 An example of utilizing emphasis tantamount to the denial is seen in the following two verses, the first of which is as follows.